apigee/api-platform-samples/sample-proxies/xmltojson/README.md

 The sample API proxy calls a backend service that returns data in XML format by default.
 We use the XML to JSON policy on the response flow to transform the response to JSON.

-### Set up, deploy, invoke

-See the main project [README](../../README.md) file for information about setting up, deploying, and invoking sample proxies.

 ### Result